 1. Get upside down

-Inversions such as handstands, and headstands have an energizing effect on the nervous system, they get the heart pumping and can help improve concentration and focus.
+Yoga Inversions such as Handstands and Headstands have an energizing effect on the nervous system.
+They get the heart pumping and can help improve concentration and focus.
 By giving us a different perspective on the world they can also help us to shift thoughts which could be draining our energy.

-You can get similar benefits from simpler poses such as Downward Facing Dog or a relaxed ragdoll forward fold.
+You can get similar benefits from simpler inversion poses where the head is lower than the heart such as Downward Facing Dog.

 2. Energizing Acupressure Points